Danish Nature

 About Danish Nature

 With its fertile soils, Denmark is one of the most heavily cultivated countries in the world, but yet supporting rich natural habitats and associated biodiversity.
 New national conservation initiatives seek to halt biodiversity loss, but pressures from land use, global change and infrastructure projects represent a continuous challenge.
-We actively engage in identifying society relevant solutions by case-specific basal and applied research, as well as by engagement in citizen science and outreach projects
+We actively engage in identifying society relevant solutions by case-specific basal and applied research, as well as by engagement in citizen science and public engagement.

 Our overall approach